hightowe/otp/README.md

      * live.com
      * login.gov
      * twilio
+    Or -l to simply list all of the services...
-    Or -a to print OTPs for all of these services...
+    Or -a to print OTPs for all of the services...

     $ otp github
     367973